Duet3D/T113_Screen_for_RepRapFirmware/README.md

     ```
   * `onValueChanged` is called when the value changes.
   * `onConfirm` is called when the confirm button is pressed.
+  * Can set the position after opening with `SetPosition(UI::HorizontalPosition)` method
   * ![1709737769657](docs/image/README/1709737769657.png)
 * Slider
   * Open with: